scttfrdmn/lens/docs/USER_SCENARIOS/02_GRADUATE_STUDENT_WALKTHROUGH.md

 ### Advisor Satisfaction

 **Advisor's feedback**:
-> "Alex's use of AWS IDE is a model for the lab.
+> "Alex's use of Lens is a model for the lab.
 Weekly cost reports give me visibility, auto-stop prevents mistakes, and spending is 67% under budget.
 Three other students in my lab are now using it.
 The $163 cost is negligible compared to Alex's 3x productivity increase.
 We're making cloud computing work within academic budgets."

 ### Qualitative Impact

 **Alex's quote**:
-> "AWS IDE gave me GPU access without the guilt.
+> "Lens gave me GPU access without the guilt.
 Before, I felt bad asking for the lab GPU because I knew others needed it too.
 And Colab was frustrating with constant disconnections.
 Now I can experiment freely, train overnight, and my advisor trusts me because costs are under control.
 I've submitted 3 papers this semester - I was planning on 1.
 I'm actually ahead of my dissertation timeline now."

 ---